 When hashing out how to price your heavy duty truck parts, follow these four points:

 The rule of thumb is that it costs you 20% a year to carry inventory.
 So if you have $60,000 in inventory, it is costing you $12,000 a year to carry it.
-This covers the opportunity cost of the money tied up in inventory, cost of the parts room, insurance, obsolescence, and theft.
+This covers the opportunity cost of the money tied up in inventory, as well as the cost of the parts room, insurance, obsolescence, and possible theft.

 Cultivate a good relationship with your parts suppliers and constantly work on getting better pricing.
 Your shop management software should show which vendors you throw the most business to.
-Leverage these statistics to get better pricing.
+Leverage these statistics to get better pricing; if you can look at a vendor and see how many parts you’re purchasing from them (and have purchased in the past), that data gives you more leverage to request a discount.
 Your software should also make parts ordering very accurate.
-Vendors are more likely to give you a break on pricing if your parts return rate is low.
+Vendors are more likely to give you a break on pricing if your parts return rate is low!

-A heavy duty diesel shop should be making 35% profit after covering labor, parts, and overhead.
-If your profit is below 35%, there are adjustments you can make to get there.
-(Read more about this in our article on diesel repair shop profitability.)
+Ideally, you’re making a 35% profit after covering labor, parts, and overhead.
+If your profit is below 35%, there are adjustments you can make to get there (you can learn more in our article on diesel repair shop profitability).

 To achieve 35%, your profit on parts and labor actually needs to average 45%.
-That is because of overhead.
-After covering 10% overhead you will come in at your target of 35%.
+That is due to overhead.
+After covering 10% overhead, you will come in at your target of 35%.
 If your profit on labor is higher than 45%, you can afford to make less profit on parts.
 If your profit on labor is less than 45%, you will need to make it up on parts.
 Heavy truck shop parts pricing done right will keep your profit where it should be.

-Use the table below as a guide in converting profit to markup.
+If this is getting confusing, don’t worry.
+Look at the table below; we’ve put it together to act as a guide in converting profit to markup.
 Find your desired profit.
 Next to it will be the markup you will need to achieve that profit.